w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Multisig Deposit Factor

 The multisig deposit factor on Kusama is <RPC network="kusama" path="consts.multisig.depositFactor" defaultValue={1066665600} filter="humanReadable"/>.

+#### Nomination Pool Max Commission

+The maximum commission that can be set for a Kusama nomination pool is <RPC network="kusama" path="query.nominationPools.globalMaxCommission" defaultValue={100000000} filter="percentage"/>%.

+#### Nomination Pool Members

+There are currently <RPC network="kusama" path="query.nominationPools.counterForPoolMembers" defaultValue={3433} /> members in <RPC network="kusama" path="query.nominationPools.lastPoolId" defaultValue={202} /> Kusama nomination pools.
+There is no limit to the number of pools or pool members per pool.

 #### OpenGov Referendum Timeout